Akash3121/AWS-DVA-C02/Notes.md

 hands on: on the left hand side on the route 53 dashobard under the traffic flow, there would be traffic policies create traffic policy add a dns type, then connect to anything

-try creating a geoproximity code, add bias and
+try creating a geoproximity code, add bias based on the bias we will get the imaged based geoproximity map

+create a traffic policy and check using the vpn